sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupdisplay.md

 **Note**
-If the specified settings cannot be set on the display device, Windows® attempts to match the requested mode as closely as possible.
+If the specified settings cannot be set on the display device, Windows attempts to match the requested mode as closely as possible.